 When used the right way, crates can be quite useful for your dog.
 The idea is to ensure that your pup thinks his crate is a cozy and comfortable den and not like jail.
 If Fido likes his crate, he might feel safer inside it.
 Place comfy bedding like a pillow or blankets inside it.
 Also, offer him a puzzle toy or delicious treat to help keep him busy.

 If Fido gets spooked by loud noises, he might benefit from a snug shirt.
 These are like doggy weighted blankets.
 Not all dogs love them, so you’ll need to keep an eye on how your pooch reacts.

 When you bring Fido inside, play the TV or radio.
 This will help hide the noise of the fireworks.
 Additionally, the background noise may help calm your dog down.

 You don’t want to go too far with cuddles.
 Showering Fido with attention when he’s frightened might subsequently reward him for behaving nervously.
 Alternatively, if your dog seems scared, you can pet and talk to him a little to help calm him down.

 Pet-calming products with pheromones is another thing that may help your canine companion.
 There are a variety of products you can choose from like sprays, collars, and treats.
 Talk to your veterinarian for more information on these.

 Our furry friends all have different personalities, and some are just jumpier than others.
 If your dog is typically high strung, you might want to try desensitizing him to loud noises.
 Use a CD or stream something like loud noises or thunderstorms.
 First, keep the volume low, and then slowly increase it.
 (This may take several days, weeks, or months.)

 Happy Canada Day!
-Call your local pet clinic, anytime, for additional information.
+Call your local pet clinic in Waterdown, ON, anytime, for additional information.